yigit-denktas/Youtube-playlist-to-formatted-text/README.md

 # YouTube Playlist Processor using Gemini API
 <br>
 <br>

+✅ Added several Refinement styles to choose from based on your specific needs.
+> The "Refinement Style" dropdown allows you to choose how Gemini will process the YouTube transcript.
+Here's a description of each style:

+>> **Balanced and Detailed**: This is the default style, providing a comprehensive refinement of the transcript.
+It focuses on organizing the text into a well-structured, readable format with headings, bullet points, and bold text, while preserving every detail, context, and nuance of the original content.
+Ideal if you want a thoroughly enhanced transcript without any information loss.

+>> **Summary**:  This style generates a concise and informative summary of the video transcript.
+It extracts the core message, main arguments, and key information, providing a quick and easily digestible overview of the video's content.
+Best for when you need to quickly grasp the main points without reading the entire transcript.

+>> **Educational**: This style transforms the transcript into a structured educational text, similar to a textbook chapter.
+It uses headings, subheadings, and bullet points for clarity and organization, making it ideal for learning.  **Crucially, it also identifies and defines technical terms and jargon within blockquotes, enhancing understanding and acting as a built-in glossary.
+(Example Image Below)**

+>> **Narrative Rewriting**:  This style creatively rewrites the transcript into an engaging narrative or story format.
+It transforms the factual or conversational content into a more captivating and readable piece, like a short story or narrative article.
+While storytelling is applied, it stays closely aligned with the original video's subjects and information, making the content more accessible and enjoyable.

+>>  **Q&A Generation**:  This style generates a set of questions and answers based on the transcript, formatted for self-assessment or review.
+Each question is presented as a foldable header (using Markdown), with the answer hidden beneath.
+This format is perfect for creating study guides or quizzes to test your understanding of the video content.(Example Image Below)<br><br>

 ✅ Added Language Support, now the output file is in the language of user's input.(might not be as good as english, test it yourself!)<br>
 ✅ Added single video url support, no need to put it in a playlist.<br>
 ✅ Added configurable Chunk Size for API calls.<br>